As a parent, you are the ideal teacher to help your child learn about

 Many groups offer classes that you can attend with your older child

 that address sexuality, what to expect during puberty, and similar topics.
-Check with your local hospital or ask your child's doctor for a list.
+Check with your nurse call line or ask your child's doctor for a list.

 Enrolling in such a class may make it easier for you to start an ongoing